By Anne Phillips and Melinda Mosier

 Anne Phillips is director of grantmaking and senior program officer, Manchester and Statewide Programs, at the New Hampshire Charitable Foundation.

-Melinda Mosier is director of donor services at the New Hampshire Charitable Foundation.
+Melinda Mosier is the director of donor services at the New Hampshire Charitable Foundation.